alexprice1/survey/README.md

 ## Start Build

 You have to run both webpack and the node server.
+Also, make sure mysql is running.

 ### Node
 ```